 Biological Decay

 One of the most direct impacts of warming waters is the acceleration of microbial and fungal activity.
-Studies published by the Nature Research journals have shown that even a 1°C rise in water temperature can double the rate of wood degradation by certain bacteria.
+Studies published in Nature Scientific Reports have shown that even a 1°C rise in water temperature can double the rate of wood degradation by certain bacteria.
 For Viking shipwrecks resting on the seabed, this means a faster breakdown of cellulose and lignin, the structural components of wood.
 In the North Sea, where water temperatures have risen by more than 2°C over the past century, archaeologists have observed a marked increase in the rate of shipworm infestations.
 The common shipworm (Teredo navalis) had been largely absent from many Scandinavian waters due to low salinity, but climate-driven changes are expanding its range, turning previously safe resting grounds into active graveyards.
+A 2021 survey by the Swedish Maritime Historical Museum reported that shipworm damage had doubled in the last twenty years in the southern Baltic, with some wrecks losing up to 30% of their wood volume in a single decade.

 Chemical and Physical Decay